-You can conduct workshops, presentations, or webinars (paid or unpaid) at a variety of organizations, depending on the value you are offering and your community groups.
+To increase your visibility, uou can conduct workshops, presentations, or webinars (paid or unpaid) at a variety of organizations, depending on the value you are offering and your community groups.

 These can include professional associations, local chapters of associations, national conferences, chamber of commerce events, local universities and colleges, non-profit organizations, library event programs, or community group volunteering.
 Other options include facilitating panel discussions or recording a high-quality ‘how-to’ video and sharing it via your YouTube channel.